 Tracking everything we eat using mobile apps can be a real pain and manually adding metrics like Sodium intake using the Nutrition section of the Apple Health is even less appealing.

 However if you use an app like Weight Watchers to record your food or UP Coffee to measure your caffeine intake, these apps can also send data back to Apple Health if added as sources.

 The foods you add will sync nutritional information like protein, fat, carbs and sodium as well as the less-mentioned categories like potassium, magnesium, all the important vitamins and, erm… copper.

-What's really helpful is that for every piece of nutritional information, you'll actually get an explanation of each nutrient is important and will suggest, where available, the compatible Apple Health apps that are able to track that information.
+As mentioned before, what's really helpful is that for every piece of nutritional information, you'll actually get an explanation of each nutrient is important and will suggest, where available, the compatible Apple Health apps that are able to track that information.

 Apple Health and your doctor

-If used regularly, the Apple Health app provide keen users with a huge array of quantifiable health data, hopefully leading to greater education, identification of trends, better choices and changes in lifestyle that can lead to longer and healthier lives.
+If used regularly, the Apple Health app can provide keen users with a huge array of quantifiable health data, hopefully leading to greater education, identification of trends, better choices and changes in lifestyle that can lead to longer and healthier lives.
 Or at least that's the idea.

 But it's also going to be good news for our doctors, as this technology is starting to provide information they can use - and a way for us to store the information they give us.